 Where to holiday in October depends on the experience you are after.
 Wildlife viewing is spectacular in Peninsula Valdes, Argentina, where penguins, elephant seals and southern right whales can all be spotted.
 In Churchill, Canada, polar bears can be seen returning from their summer habitat; crossing back into seal-hunting territory in icy Hudson Bay.
-The Okavango Delta, Botswana provides unbelievable game viewing at this time of year, and the Moremi Game Reserve – known as the ‘predator capital of Africa’ – provides accommodation where dramatic predator scenes can be viewed from your lodge deck.
+The Okavango Delta in Botswana provides unbelievable game viewing at this time of year, and the Moremi Game Reserve – known as the predator capital of Africa – provides accommodation where you can view dramatic predator scenes from your lodge deck.
 Meanwhile, Diwali is celebrated around the end of October (or sometimes the start of November), and is best experienced in India.
 It’s generally the cooler period in the country too, so a great time to enjoy this festival of lights.
-Lastly, head to Romania and Bran castle for a spot of Dracula festivities during Halloween.
+Lastly, for Halloween head to Bran castle in Romania for Dracula festivities.

-With October brings the dry season, lasting until May.
+Nepal’s dry season begins in October and lasts until May.
 It’s also autumn, which means that the weather is still warm and balmy.
-As the wet season has just ended, the countryside is a stunning, luscious green; and the air is clear and crisp.
+As the wet season has just ended, the countryside is a stunning, luscious green and the air is clear and crisp.
 Views of the Himalayas are at their very best, so it is one of the best times to go trekking.
 Meanwhile, the colourful Dashain festival normally falls in October.
 Held to celebrate the symbolic triumph of good over evil, celebrations bring communities together and create a joyous atmosphere.
 Expect to see local fairs, kite flying, bamboo swings and sales in the shops – it is tradition to wear new clothing during Dashain.